SciCatProject/governance/README.md

 # SciCat Project Governance

+_IMPORTANT: these governance document are still a work-in-progress_

 The purpose of this repository is to formalize the governance process that the SciCat project follows and partially has been using informally for few years.
 This document clarifies how decisions are made and how the various elements of our community